SimonDosda/langchain/README.md

 # LangChain Local AI Demo

 This project demonstrates how to use LangChain with a local AI model using the ctransformers library.
+It provides a simple English to French translation service.

 ## Setup